mia-platform/custom-plugin-lib/README.md

 npm run coverage
 ```

-This two commands, will install the dependencies and run the tests with the coverage report that you can view as an HTML
+These two commands, will install the dependencies and run the tests with the coverage report that you can view as an HTML
 page in `coverage/lcov-report/index.html`.

 ## Install module